ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

    <img src="https://avatars1.githubusercontent.com/u/14114390?v=3&s=200" height="100px"></img>

-6. Now that the connection is set up, we need to establish the handshake between the AMP Viewer and the AMP document.
+6. Now that the connection is set up, we need to establish the handshake between the Viewer and the AMP document.

 #### Establishing a handshake on webview
-In the previous section, we set up the connection between the AMP Viewer and AMP Document, now we need to establish a handshake between the two.
+In the previous section, we set up the connection between the Viewer and AMP Document, now we need to establish a handshake between the two.

 1. The AMP Doc sends a message to the Viewer over the port.